Key Takeaways at a Glance

 - Information about special equipment like navigation systems or parking assistants

-Your personal details are equally important for rate calculation.
+Your personal details matter just as much.
 Insurers consider your date of birth, as younger drivers statistically cause more accidents.
-Your place of residence determines the regional class (Regionalklasse), which varies depending on accident frequency in your area.
-Annual mileage also plays a role, since higher mileage means higher accident risk.
+Your place of residence determines the regional class (German: Regionalklasse), which varies by accident frequency in each area.
+Annual mileage also plays a role: more kilometres driven means a higher statistical risk.

-Special circumstances can significantly lower your premium.
-Do you have a garage or fixed parking spot?
+Special circumstances can lower your premium.
+Do you have a garage or a fixed parking spot?
 Is this a second vehicle?
 Does your car have modern safety systems like automatic emergency braking or lane departure warning?
-All these factors have a positive impact on your insurance contribution.
+Each of these factors can have a positive impact on your annual premium.

 Deductible Tip

-Think ahead about what deductible you can afford in case of a claim.
-A higher deductible noticeably lowers your monthly premium but means higher out-of-pocket costs in case of damage.
-For most drivers, 150 to 300 Euro for Teilkasko and 300 to 500 Euro for Vollkasko is a good balance.
+Think ahead about what deductible you could cover in a claim situation.
+A higher deductible noticeably lowers your annual premium, but it means higher out-of-pocket costs when something happens.
+Finanztip suggests around EUR 150 for Teilkasko and EUR 300 for Vollkasko as a reasonable starting point for most drivers.

 Selection and Comparison: Comparing Step by Step